the-events-calendar/events-elasticsearch/readme.txt

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

-First, make sure that you're running the latest version of The Events Calendar, Community Tickets, Event Tickets, and Tickets Plus.
+First, make sure that you're running the latest version of The Events Calendar, Elasticsearch Integration, Event Tickets, and Tickets Plus.
 If you've got any other add-ons, make sure those are current / running the latest code as well.

 The most common issues we see are either plugin or theme conflicts.
 You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar is running on your site.
 If the issue persists from there, revert to the default Twenty Fifteen theme.
 If the issue is resolved after deactivating a specific plugin or your theme, you'll know that is the source of the conflict.